elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 ## As "constants"

-Module attributes are *not* constants because they can be reassigned, but Elixir developers will often use module attributes when they wish to make a value more visible or reusable:
+Elixir developers often use module attributes when they wish to make a value more visible or reusable:

 ```elixir
 defmodule MyServer do